Glossary 📖

 • Anonymous or Unverifiable Team: Legitimate projects are usually proud to show their founders with real identities, LinkedIn profiles, or past successful work.
 Complete anonymity, especially with big promises, is a huge warning sign.

 • Hype Without Substance: Heavy promotion on Twitter/X, Telegram, or TikTok with celebrity deepfakes, paid influencers, or pressure to “buy now before it’s too late.”
-Real projects focus more on technology and adoption than aggressive marketing.
+Real projects focus more on technology and acceptance than aggressive marketing.

 • Poor or Copied Website: Spelling errors, generic designs, or websites that look suspiciously similar to established projects.